 23. Measure the height of a tree (no ladder needed)

 Kids will be amazed to learn they can measure the tallest tree while keeping their feet on the ground.
 The link below walks you through the steps with a free printable.

 Learn more: From ABCs to ACTs

-So simple and so fun!
+Looking for super-simple and fun active math games?
 Give students a sheet with shapes to find as you walk around the school or playground.
 Each time they find the shape, have them trace it on their worksheet and then make a mark to keep track of how many times they’ve seen it.

 Learn more: Hands-On Teaching Ideas